elotroalex/chiens/_texts/translation.md

 - I will dance the scalp dance around my victim.

-- {:.sp} The Guard Man *(addressing the public.)*
+- {:.sp} The Jailer Man *(addressing the public.)*

-- {:.pr} Look at him, quite the caricature, that crestfallen and scrawny face, a shabby face, chilly hands, the hypocritical chief of a tribe of savages, the sad leader of a demonic race; sneaky schemer, lost with his fanatics.
+- {:.pr} Look at him, quite the caricature, that crestfallen and scrawny face, a shabby face, chilly hands, the hypocritical chief of a tribe of savages, the sad leader of a demonic race; sneaky schemer, lost among the fanatics.
 - {:.pr.i} Ladies and Gentlemen, listen carefully ...
-In 1793 we learned that in the name of human rights, we learned, I repeat, that the most vile of all races was going to sit side by side with us at the banquet of a laughable fraternity.
+In 1793 we learned that in the name of human rights, we learned, I repeat, that the most vile of all races was going to sit side by side with us at the banquet of a laughable brotherhood.
 - {:.pr.i} Ah, we didn't have to wait long to see the results.
 There was comedy.
-There was a bit of tragedy.
+There was tragedy.
 There was horror.
 Cannibals could be seen entering the towns swollen with pride; we lived the Te Deum.
 We saw constitutions being drafted.
 We saw all of that, good people in the audience.
 And what else did we see?
 The smoke rising at noon; the fire of innumerable Aurora Borealis in the midnight sky, reflecting scenes of crime and absurdity from afar.

 ---

 [74]({{site.baseurl}}/chiens/p074.html){:.pagetitle}

 - {:.pr.i} Well, I say that this is the work of a supreme justice, and it is she who now transforms Toussaint Louverture the General into old Toussaint, slave Toussaint, a piece of shit forgotten in the latrines of history, a lousy Negro, a fallen Negro ...
-- {:.pr.i} Toussaint, Toussaint, the brood of Ham will never be able to shake off its curse of daily tears.
+- {:.pr.i} Toussaint, Toussaint, the race of Ham will never be able to shake off its curse of daily tears.

 - {:.sp} The Woman Reciter.

 - {:.pr.i} Saint-Domingue ...
-Saint-Domingue with antimony eyes and fresh kola mouth.
-Saint-Domingue the heavy, the golden, with the bevels of mango and mature woman.
+Saint-Domingue with antimony eyes and the mouth of early morning kola.
+Saint-Domingue the cumbersome, the gilded, with the bevels of mango and blackberry woman.

 - {:.sp} Toussaint.